ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Docs API/Usage API/Automation API/index.md

 ### attachEvent

 The function called to add an event listener to the modal window frame.
 This function will be called whenever the specified event is delivered to the target.
 The list of all the available events is the same as for the plugins.
-It can be found [here](../../../Plugin%20and%20Macros/Interacting%20with%20editors/Events/index.md).

 Parameters: